-The Learning Agreement is signed by you, the host institution and your school.
-(If you under 18 legally, the signature of the parent needed).
+The Learning Agreement is signed by the student, the host and the sending institutions. (for those under 18 legally, the signature of the parent may be needed).

 Checklist for preparing a Learning Agreement:

 - Who will sign the Learning Agreement? - What arrangements will be made if the students are small? - Who will be the contact person at the host's institution? - Who will be the contact person at the sending institution of the student? - What will be the total duration of the study abroad period (what will be the start and end dates)? - Which learning outcomes will be reached when the students are abroad? - How will the learning outcomes be achieved (the place of the learning, the tasks to be completed, the courses or the internship activities)? - How will the assessment be organized (see the "Assessment" section below for more details)? - How will assessment results be documented? - How to organize verification and recognition processes?